Quantifying over Boolean announcements: Axiomatization

-\begin{proposition}[\cite{balbianietal:2015}] $\axiombapal^\omega$ is complete. \end{proposition} \begin{proof} The soundness of the infinitary axiomatization $\axiombapal^\omega$ follows from the soundness of the infinitary derivation rule $\mathbf{R\Box}^\omega$ mentioned above.
-The completeness of $\axiombapal^\omega$ is shown {\em exactly} as in \cite{balbianietal:2015} (where we note that the proof in \cite{balbianietal:2015} is an improvement on the version found in \cite{balbianietal:2008}): we only have to replace `epistemic' by `boolean' on some occasions.
-It is therefore omitted.\footnote{What exactly is `exactly'?
-As we omit the proof for that reason, we should maybe justify this in detail.
-There \emph{are} differences.
-The names of the axioms and rules in \cite{balbianietal:2015} are different from ours.
+The completeness of $\axiombapal^\omega$ can be shown almost exactly as in~\cite{balbianietal:2015}, where we note that the original proof in~\cite{balbianietal:2008} contains errors that are corrected in this subsequent~\cite{balbianietal:2015}.
+The completeness part involves a canonical model construction and a fairly involved complexity measure and truth lemma with induction and subinduction using that complexity.
+We will only point out the exact differences with~\cite{balbianietal:2015}.
+All proof details are therefore omitted.

+The names of the axioms and rules in~\cite{balbianietal:2015} are different from ours.
 For example, the axiom $K_a(\phi\imp\psi) \imp (K_a\phi\imp K_a \psi)$ that we call {\bf K}, they call $A1$, etc. This is not a relevant difference.
-Instead of the axiom $\mathbf{A}\Box$ and the rule $\mathbf{R}\Box^\omega$ involving booleans, the system in \cite{balbianietal:2015} has an axiom and rule involving epistemic formulas (but that are otherwise identical): an axiom ``$\Box\phi \imp [\psi]\phi$ where $\psi\in\langel$'' and a rule ``($\psi([\phi']\phi$ for all $\phi'\in\langel$) implies $\psi(\Box\phi)$''.
-Whether this is a relevant difference depends on their usage in the proof.
-Careful examination of the entire proof reveals about a dozen occurrences of the word `epistemic' that have to be replaced by the word `boolean' while the same argument still holds: their role is in all occasions that these formulas do not contain $\Box$ operators and thus have lower complexity, which is required for inductive assumptions. {\em This is a relevant difference.} But it can be handled by replacing `epistemic' by `boolean'.
-(And that is all.
-This is surprisingly easy to handle.)
-We forget one final difference: the system in in \cite{balbianietal:2015} contains an additional derivation rule ``$\phi$ implies $\Box\phi$'', that we do not have.
-But it is derivable in \cite{balbianietal:2015}: let $\phi$ be given, then for all $\psi$ we get, with {\bf NecA}, $[\psi]\phi$, so in particular we get that for all \emph{epistemic} $\psi$, from which with their version of $\mathbf{R}\Box^\omega$ follows $\Box\phi$, as required.
-So this is also not a relevant difference.} The completeness part involves a canonical model construction and a fairly involved complexity measure and truth lemma with induction and subinduction using that complexity. \end{proof}
+Instead of the axiom $\mathbf{A}\Box$ and the rule $\mathbf{R}\Box^\omega$ involving {\em Booleans}, the system in~\cite{balbianietal:2015} has an axiom and rule involving {\em epistemic formulas} (but that are otherwise identical): an axiom ``$\Box\phi \imp [\psi]\phi$ where $\psi\in\langel$'' and a rule ``$\psi([\phi']\phi)$ for all $\phi'\in\langel$, implies $\psi(\Box\phi)$''.
+Careful examination of the entire proof in~\cite{balbianietal:2015} reveals about a dozen occurrences of the word `epistemic' that have to be replaced by the word `Boolean' to match our case, where we can observe that they continue to perform the same role in the proof: their role is in all occasions that these formulas do not contain $\Box$ operators and thus have lower complexity, which is required for inductive assumptions.